|

 number of copies to print and click on 'Print' button.

-left one will print a report to a debtor showing all
+(4) buttons.
+The left one will print a report to a debtor

-payments made on the account (you need to populate a Debtor
+showing all payments made on the account (you need to

-Tab with a debtor.
-After doing so, the debtor's name appears
+populate a Debtor Tab with a debtor.
+After doing so, the

-to the left of this button.
-Select the Debtor's name to
+debtor's name appears to the left of this button.
+Select the

 |